 Abstract

 Overweight and obesity in preschool-aged children is a major health concern.
 Accurate and reliable estimates of prevalence are necessary to direct public health and clinical interventions.
 There are currently three international growth chart standards used to determine prevalence of overweight and obesity, each using different methodologies: Center for Disease Control (CDC), World Health Organisation (WHO), and International Obesity Task Force (IOTF).
 Differences in outcomes from these methods were assessed through application of each method to a single Australian cohort.
 Adoption and use of each method was examined through a systematic review of Australian population studies (2006-2017).
 Our cohort was a representative sample of 1,926 Australian children, aged 3-5 years.
 We found that the three standards yielded significantly different estimates when applied to a single population.
 Prevalence of overweight/obesity was WHO - 9.3%, IOTF - 21.7% and CDC - 33.1%.
-Systematically identified population studies (N = 19) reported prevalence of overweight and obesity in Australian children ranging between 15 and 31%, with most (N = 16/19) applying the IOTF standards.
+Systematically identified population studies (N = 20) reported prevalence of overweight and obesity in Australian children ranging between 15 and 38%, with most (n = 16) applying the IOTF standards.
 Judicious selection of growth standards, taking account of their underpinning methodologies, is recommended.

 Introduction